Flynsarmy/wn-imageoptimizer-plugin/README.md

 Two artisan commands have been added:

 1. `php artisan imageoptimizer:optimizers` lists installed optimizers.
-1. `php artisan imageoptimizer:optimizer <filepath>` optimizes an image at a given path.
+1. `php artisan imageoptimizer:optimize <filepath>` optimizes an image at a given path.